Random perturbation of low rank matrices: Improving classical bounds: Introduction

-A problem of fundamental importance in quantitative science (including pure and applied mathematics, statistics, engineering, and computer science) is to estimate how a small perturbation to the data effects the spectrum.
-This problem has been discussed in virtually every text book on quantitative linear algebra and numerical analysis (see, for instance, \cite{BT, Hig1, Hig2, SS}).
+A problem of fundamental importance in quantitative science (including pure and applied mathematics, statistics, engineering, and computer science) is to estimate how a small perturbation to the data effects the singular values and singular vectors.
+This problem has been discussed in virtually every text book on quantitative linear algebra and numerical analysis (see, for instance, \cite{BT, Hig1, Hig2, SS}), and is the main focus of this paper.